-The number of hospitalised influenza cases continued to decrease in adults and children (Figure 7).
+The number of influenza cases reported as hospitalised slightly increased among adults and children in the past week (Figure 7).

 Figure 7.
 Number of notified influenza cases hospitalised in WA by week, 2017 to 2022 YTD

 Note: This graph shows the number of all notified influenza cases that have been hospitalised, by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 Child notifications were defined as individuals less than 18 years of age.